J. C. Love Field at Pat Patterson Park: Rebuild

 During the early morning hours of April 25, 2019, an EF-3 tornado destroyed the facility, deeming it unplayable for the remainder of the season.
-The 2020 season will be played at Ruston High's baseball field.
+The 2020 season was played at Ruston High's baseball field before its cancellation in mid-March due to the COVID-19 pandemic.

 The stadium was demolished during the spring of 2020 and construction began on a new stadium in the summer of 2020.

 The first game at the new J.C.
 Love Field at Pat Patterson Park was Friday, February 26, 2021.
 Tech beat Southern University 9–2.
 Fans were not allowed inside the stadium due to ongoing construction, but hundreds watched from beyond the left field wall.

 Total capacity of the facility is 2,100.
 There is a fixed seating capacity of 1,322 permanent chair back seats, as well as a first base turf berm area for fans to bring chairs.
 Extending down the right field line is an area for tailgate tents and there is also a grass berm beyond the right field fence that is the home of the Kennel, the student section.

 The stadium walls are all padded in Tech blue.
 The outfield wall varies in height with it being 12’ in left field and dropping to 8’ in right center (315’ left, 380’ center, 325’ right).

 The pressbox level features four suites, a radio booth for both home and visiting teams, scoreboard productions, TV production and a booth for the writing press.

 The scoreboard is a Daktronics scoreboard featuring both a video screen and a fixed digit scoreboard.
 There is an additional auxiliary scoreboard in the stands so the fans in the outfield can see the game updates.